 Before your meeting, give some thought to what is most important to you.
 No one comes out of a divorce with everything they want, so having a sense of what you might or might not be willing to give up in exchange for something else is important.
 Your attorney can then help you develop a realistic mediation strategy.
 Once you have completed this step, you are finally ready for mediation.
 In our next post, we will review the mediation process.

 Are you ready to start mediation now?
-Give us a call and schedule a free consultation today.
+Give us a call and schedule an initial consultation today.